Information that is collected when you visit this site

 The logs may be preserved indefinitely, and they may be used to prevent security breaches and to ensure the integrity of the data on our servers.

 BEA uses “persistent cookies” on our Web site to gather information on Web site usage.
 BEA uses the Google Analytics service for trending our users’ activities online.
-This service does not collect any personally identifiable information, though it may use IP addresses to track what sites and search queries refer visitors to www.bea.gov.
-Traffic statistics are reported to us anonymously and in the aggregate, and no information provided by Webtrends is traceable to any specific individual.
+This service does not collect any personally identifiable information, though it may use IP addresses to track what sites and search queries refer visitors to the BEA Web site.
+Traffic statistics are reported to us anonymously and in the aggregate, and no information provided by Google Analytics is traceable to any specific individual.

-BEA also uses “session cookies” for some interactive features on our site (for example, the balance of payments interactive feature and the ongoing ACSI surveys) that identify the visitor for the duration of a browsing session.
+BEA also uses “session cookies” for some interactive features on our site (for example, the ongoing customer satisfaction surveys) that identify the visitor for the duration of a browsing session.
 Session cookies are deleted from our Web servers when your session ends.
 The survey uses a session cookie to track how many pages a particular visitor has clicked on.
 This ensures that a visitor has sufficiently browsed the site in order to adequately answer the survey and to prevent an individual from getting a survey multiple times in a single session.

 Purchasers of BEA Products